FAIR Buyer Guide

 • Use FAIR match when the antique is part of a larger estate or the safest category route is unclear.

-• Send clear photos of the whole object, details, signatures, labels, marks, damage, repairs, and scale.
+• Include clear photos of the whole object, details, signatures, labels, marks, damage, repairs, and scale.

-• Include location, access constraints, object count, deadlines, prior appraisals, invoices, provenance, and intended use.
+• Add location, access constraints, object count, deadlines, prior appraisals, invoices, provenance, and intended use.

-• Ask whether the quote is flat, hourly, per-item, project-based, or phased, and whether travel or rush timing changes the price.
+• Ask whether the quote is flat, hourly, per-item, project-based, phased, travel-based, or rush-based.

 • Is a certified antique appraiser the same as a qualified appraiser?
-No. Certification can describe a credential or organization status.
-Qualification depends on the actual assignment: antique category, intended use, valuation basis, standards fit, independence, evidence quality, and report audience.
+No. Certification can describe a credential.
+Qualification depends on the assignment: antique category, intended use, value basis, standards fit, independence, evidence quality, and report audience.

 • Should I hire the closest certified antique appraiser near me?
-Only if the closest appraiser also fits the antique category, report purpose, inspection needs, fee model, and independence checks.
-For specialized antiques, a qualified remote or regional specialist may be safer than the nearest generalist.
+Only if the closest appraiser also fits the category, report purpose, inspection need, fee model, and independence checks.
+For specialized antiques, a regional or remote specialist may be safer than the nearest generalist.

 • What should I ask before paying an antique appraiser?
-Ask what the certification means, whether USPAP education is current, which antique categories the appraiser handles, whether any conflicts exist, how fees are calculated, what the report includes, and whether the intended user will accept the inspection format.
+Ask what the certification means, whether USPAP education is current, which antique categories the appraiser handles, whether conflicts exist, how fees are calculated, what the report includes, and whether the intended user accepts the inspection format.

 • Can FAIR help if I do not know which antique specialty I need?
 Yes.
 Use FAIR directory, city, specialty, and match routes to compare profile signals, fee transparency, standards language, and whether the assignment needs a local generalist, a category specialist, or both.